 3. After the first week or two, begin to set a time limit for the articles you read.
 The time limit might vary according to the length of the piece.
 The point is to speed up your reading and stress yourself slightly so that you’re forced to read fast.
 Become accustomed to this more fast-paced style of reading for at least several weeks.
 Continue to read OpEds every day.

 4. After approximately one month of reading complex OpEd pieces, begin a new strategy.
 After reading each piece, take 1-2 minutes to write a brief summary (no more than a short paragraph) of the content.
-This will force you to read quickly and summarize the piece, getting the gist of the content fast (the same skill you must use on the Verbal MCAT).
+This will force you to read quickly and summarize the piece, getting the gist of the content fast (the same skill you must use on the CARS section of the MCAT).

-Past students have found this technique of reading OpEds immensely helpful in improving their Verbal Reasoning score.
+Past students have found this technique immensely helpful in improving their CARS score.
 Finally, this technique has other benefits: it allows you to read widely and learn about compelling news stories.
 It’s a win-win strategy!

 –Liza Thompson, Expert Medical School Admissions Consulting